Day Trip To Samford

 1. Flying Nun Café - for something atmospheric and ecclesiastical this uber popular establishment resides in a new and an old church and dishes up fabulous gourmet fare.

-3. BuzzStop Espresso – The hippest little joint in town sits alongside its evening twin the Ya Ya Bar and churns out coffee and light meals that alone make the trip from town worthwhile.
+3. Dropout Espresso – This hip little joint on the main street churns out coffee and light meals that alone make the trip from town worthwhile.